sourcemeta/learnjsonschema.com/content/2020-12/core/id.markdown

 {{</instance-pass>}}

-- _The `$id` keyword declares the identifier `http://example.com/schemas/address.json` for the schema.
-This identifier can be used to reference the schema from other parts of the document or external documents._
+- _The `$id` keyword declares the URI `http://example.com/schemas/address.json` as the identifier for the schema.
+This URI serves as the base URI for resolving other URIs within the schema resource._

 {{<schema `Nested subschema with relative $id`>}}
 {